sandboxie-plus/sandboxie-docs/Content/BreakoutFolder.md

 The third and fourth lines show basic characters from wildcards.

 - `*` defines any subfolder beyond App folder (App\1, App\1\1 and etc.).
-- `?` defines a single character from folder (App1, App2 ..
-App9) but not subfolders.
+- `?` defines a single character from folder (Appa, App8 and etc.) but not subfolders.

 Also, you can combine several wildcards to match the specified folder name and subfolders.